 GP Shared Care – This program is available to all women with low risk pregnancies.
 This allows women to be cared for by an affiliated GP.
 Women under this model attend Bendigo Health for key antenatal visits, birth and the immediate postnatal period.

 Mamta Caseload – Mamta is a caseload model of midwifery care that offers continuity of care throughout pregnancy, birth and the postnatal period.
 Midwives work in small teams of two or three to ensure women have an opportunity to get to know their carer.
 Women who are booked into the Mamta model will be allocated to a midwife and other team members will be called as back-up midwives.
 In most instances the allocated Mamta midwife or the back-up midwife will be with you when you give birth to your baby.
-This model of care is offered to women across all risk levels in collaboration with the medical team.

 Pregnancy Assessment Unit – This unit supports the assessment and monitoring of women throughout their pregnancy as required by the medical or midwifery staff.